y0rune/opsgenie-scheduler-creator/README.md

 # Opsgenie-scheduler-creator

-The script `Opsgenie-scheduler-creator` is a automatically creator a schedule with rotation in OpsGenie.
+The script `Opsgenie-scheduler-creator` is a automatically creator a schedule from Monday at 9:00 to next Monday at 9:00 with rotation in OpsGenie.
 The rotation settings are:

 - Workweek (from Monday to Friday): daily - 17:00 - 9:00 (5:00PM - 9:00AM)
 - Weekend (from Friday to Monday): all weekend - 17:00 - 9:00 (5:00PM - 9:00AM)